Class Geometry

 Apply(IEntireCoordinateSequenceFilter)

-Performs an operation on this Geometry
+Performs an operation on this Geometry's CoordinateSequences.

 public virtual void Apply(IEntireCoordinateSequenceFilter filter)